Cajun Country Louisiana, USA Travel Guide

 Look for local artists selling pottery, paintings, sculptures, and traditional crafts inspired by Cajun and Creole culture.

-Cajun Country has ways to relax and rejuvenate amidst its natural beauty and peaceful pace.
+Cajun Country has ways to de-stress and rejuvenate amidst its scenic beauty and peaceful pace.

-Blue Moon Saloon & Guest House (Lafayette): an iconic venue for live Cajun and Zydeco music.
+Blue Moon Saloon & Guest House (Lafayette): a classic venue for live Cajun and Zydeco music.
 Randol's Restaurant & Dance Hall (Lafayette): live Cajun music and dancing nightly.
 Artmosphere Bistro (Lafayette): diverse live music.
 Liberty Theatre (Eunice): Saturday night Cajun Rendez-vous radio show.

 Lafayette contains a couple of nightclubs, but the emphasis in Cajun Country nightlife is more on traditional dance halls and venues featuring live Cajun and Zydeco music, where the focus is on dancing.